 Federal Reserve cuts interest rates by 0.25 percentage points amid weaker labor market

-The Federal Reserve on Wednesday lowered its benchmark interest rate by 0.25 percentage points, marking its second consecutive rate cut this year as the U.S. economy contends with a sharp slowdown in hiring.
+The Federal Reserve on Wednesday cut its benchmark interest rate by 0.25 percentage points, but Chair Jerome Powell hinted that the central bank might pause before further lowering borrowing costs.

 The Fed cut lowers the federal funds rate — what banks charge each other for short-term loans — to between 3.75% and 4%, down from its prior range of 4% to 4.25%.
 The Fed reduced rates by the same amount in September, its first cut since December of 2024.